amplia-iiot/oda-docs-vuepress/docs/infrastructure/services.md

 * CBOR

 ::: tip
-To add a new serialization format, just implement the Serializer interface and register the service in the OSGi registry
+To add a new serialization format, just implement the Serializer interface contained in core module and register the service in the OSGi registry
 :::